DionneMaguire/stock/README.md

 ![stock negative number](images/stock_minus.png)

 3 When the user enters the stock quantity of the product, they are then asked for the reorder quantity of the product.
-The program again checks the user enters a valid number 0 or greater, if a number is not entered or a negative number is enetered similar messages to above are printed and the user is asked to reenter the data.
+The program again checks the user enters a valid number that is not negative, if a number is not entered or a negative number is entered similar messages to above are printed and the user is asked to reenter the data.

 ![asked to enter reorder quantity](images/stock_enter_reorder.png)